dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 Project working files are placed under the `src` folder.
 Within the `src` folder, files are organized according to their function in the context of the application.
 This ideal is represented through the following subfolders and files:

 * `components`: It contains all the components that are used to build the application interface.
-Within this folder, components are categorized and grouped in folders that represent their common functionality &mdash; such as `ui` and `layout`.
+Within this folder, components are categorized and grouped in folders that represent their common functionality, such as `ui` and `layout`.

 * `services`: It contains business logic that may need to be shared across more than one component.
 Instead of packing extensive logic within a component, that logic should be made a service and imported by the component that needs it.
 * `store`: It holds mock data but may as well hold constructs that manage the state of the application built with libraries such as `rxjs` or `redux`.

 * `index.js`: It's the entry point of the application.
 The core logic of the application such as the `m.route`, `m.render` or `m.mount` reside here.
 The interface is composed from the different components and rendered here.

 * `index.css`: It holds application-wide styling.
 Feel free to modify the styling or extend it.

+> We are going to focus on building the JavaScript and Mithril layer of the application and not the CSS and layout layer.
+Please copy and paste the final `index.css` code for the application from the [completed sample app repository available here](https://github.com/getDanArias/Mithril-Sample-App/blob/master/src/index.css).

 In the root folder, we also find these key files:

 * `index.html`: It's the core template for the application where our composed interface will be rendered.
 The hook in `index.html` where the interface is attached is `<div id="app">`.
 Our JavaScript logic is bundled by Webpack and made available to `index.html` through `<script src="/bundle.js">`.

 * `.babelrc`: It holds all the Babel configuration that allows us to transpile modern JS and JSX into browser compatible JS.

 * `webpack.config.js`: It holds the webpack configuration.
 For deeper information on what's going on here, feel free to explore the [Webpack docs](https://webpack.js.org/).

 We are done creating our file structure foundation.
 Now, let's make this a Node project by running `yarn init` or `npm init` at the root folder `conference-tracker`.
 Answer the questions at your discretion and note that we now have a `package.json` present in our directory.

-Replace the contents of `package.json` with the following:
+Replace the code of `package.json` with the following:

 ```json
 {